Urani's Intents

 3️⃣ The investor reviews the quotes and decides which one to accept, negotiate further, or decline.

-Although RFQs and intents operate similarly and are often interchangeable, Urani's intent model differs fundamentally in its direction, democratization of surplus, and focus on the MEV agents (and yes, Urani's intents have some resemblances to CoW's coincidence of wants).
+Although RFQs and intents operate similarly and are often interchangeable, Urani's intent model differs fundamentally in its direction, democratization of surplus, and focus on the MEV agents (and yes, Urani's intents have some resemblances to ).